COSC3020/reverse-insertion-sort-noahcanen/README.md

 most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

- I think that the average case is $\Theta(n^2)$ because except for the best case scenario it has to do a significant amount swapping of elements
+ I think that the average case is $\Theta(n^2)$ because, except for the best-case scenario, it has to Both loops several times to sort the most basic unsorted array.

  For this assignment, I was able to do it entirely on my own with a little help looking up syntax from the Internet.